School education

 Is there anyone who shouldn’t get the vaccine?

-All individuals are eligible to receive the HPV vaccine for free through the National Immunisation Program up until you turn 26.
+All individuals are eligible to receive the HPV vaccine for free through the National Immunisation Program up until they turn 26.
 Individuals can receive the catch-up doses through a GP or local immunisation provider.